9 Early Signs of Bed Bugs

 Since bed bugs can not use their adhesive to cling onto the fur that quickly, they will tend to attack parts of your pet’s body that have less fur- such as their soft bellies, so make sure to keep an eye out on your pets, too.

-7. Blood on your bedding
+7. Blood on your Bedding

 Spotting blood on your bedding is never a nice thing to wake up to.
-Fortunately or unfortunately, if you suspect a bed bug infestation, this is one of the early signs of bed bugs taking over.
+Fortunately or unfortunately, if you suspect a bed bug infestation2, this is one of the early signs of bed bugs taking over.

 After having a blood meal, the bed bug, which was once flat as an apple seed, now bloats with the amount of blood it took from your body.

-And since you are unaware that the bug is in the process of taking blood from your body, you may roll over and crush it, leading to it oozing the blood it took from your body onto your pillow or mattress, or blanket.
+And since you are unaware that the bug is in the process of taking blood from your body, you may roll over and crush it, leading to it oozing the blood it took from your body onto your pillow mattress, or blanket.

 So make sure you confirm the theory of a probable bed bug infestation by going through all of the above signs before concluding.